praveenkumarsomu/Movies/README.md

 ## Notes:

-Focused more on functional stuff there is possibility to improve UI alot due to time constraint stick with basic UI.
+Focused more on functional stuff, there is the possibility to improve UI a lot due to time constraints stick with basic UI.